 -

 Telehealth and Remote Monitoring: Telehealth and remote monitoring technologies are increasingly being used to improve access to care for individuals with lupus, particularly those living in rural or underserved areas.
 These technologies allow healthcare providers to remotely monitor patients' symptoms, provide education and support, and adjust treatment plans as needed.
-Telehealth can also facilitate the delivery of lifestyle interventions, such as dietary counseling and exercise coaching, remotely.
+Telehealth can also allow the delivery of lifestyle interventions, such as dietary counseling and exercise coaching, remotely.

 -